Foxygene/Reservia/README.md

 Reservia is my first web project using html and css only.

-It's a frontpage for an airbnb like fictional company.
+It's a frontpage for an airbnb-like fictional company.

 ## What's the purpose